 Urologists are specialized physicians who diagnose and treat conditions of the urinary tract and male reproductive systems.
-The American Urology Association, www.aua.org, has identified seven sub-specialty areas that include pediatric urology, male infertility and urological oncology, among others.
+The American Urology Association has identified seven sub-specialty areas that include pediatric urology, male infertility and urological oncology, among others.
 Urologists typically work in private practices, hospitals or clinics.

-All Urologists have completed postgraduate educations at medical schools.
-The entry requirements for medical school include at least three years of college, though nearly all entering students have bachelor's degrees in a field like Chemistry or Biology.
-After medical school, Urologists complete residency requirements in their specialty.
-These residencies typically take a minimum of five years, according to the American Urology Association, www.aua.org.
-Certification as an Urologist requires passing a board exam in the specialty.
+All urologists have completed postgraduate educations at medical schools.
+The entry requirements for medical school include at least three years of college, though nearly all entering students have bachelor's degrees in a field like chemistry or biology.
+After medical school, urologists complete residency requirements in their specialty.
+These residencies typically take a minimum of five years, according to the American Urology Association.
+Certification as a urologist requires passing a board exam in the specialty.

 Urologists must consistently update their practice based on new medical technologies, requiring that they commit to being lifetime students in their field.
-Serving as an Urologist can frequently require working long and irregular hours.
+Serving as a urologist can frequently require working long and irregular hours.

 Related to Urologist: Job Description and Information About Becoming an Urologist

 Surgical programs at the country's top medical schools prepare students for careers as general surgeons or as surgeons in...